2018 Pledge Campaign Resources

 Direct proportional giving of 1% or 5% or 10% or 15% of my income seems like a lot, where do I begin?

 Setting aside a proportion of your income for God’s work is a discipline of the spirit.
 As such it might seem like a big step to take.
 We recommend that you discern in prayer at what level you would like to give and set a plan to get there over 3 to 5 years.
+Take a look at this sheet to have an idea of how these different percentages might play out for you.

 What is the Jordan gift?
 How has All Souls Parish used it?